Geoffrey Fitzhervey de Montmorency

 Sir Geoffrey Fitzhervey de Montmorency, (23 August 1876 – 25 February 1955) was an Anglo-Irish colonial administrator.
-He was Governor of the Punjab.
+He was Governor of the Punjab, and established the De'Montmorency College of Dentistry in 1928, which was named after him.

 Work

 He was born in the townland of Castlemorris, near Knocktopher, in County Kilkenny, to Waller de Montmorency, a Church of Ireland clergyman, and Mary O'Brien.
 He is buried in the Parish of the Ascension Burial Ground in Cambridge.